King Charles visits Australia as the country puts its republic debate on hold

 In some ways, she’s carrying on a family tradition.
 Back in the 1930s, her father traveled with his mother from Australia to the United Kingdom to see the coronation of King George VI.

-“That’s the type of royal blood I came from.
+“That’s the type of royal-supporting blood I came from.
 They went from Australia via a ship in those days,” she said.

 Kerl’s one-hour train ride from the New South Wales coast will be a lot shorter – but she thinks it’s important to show solidarity with a figure she’s long admired from afar.